 Well Westworld season 3 has that in spades for Mr. Cassel!
 As teased in season 3’s first episode (and spoiled by IMDb and HBO’s website), Cassel is indeed the enigmatic Engerraund Serac at the center of this season’s mystery.
 But who exactly is Serac and what role will he play going forward?

 It’s one thing to control a closed-world like Westworld, it’s another thing to control the real world and its billions of inhabitants.
-From what we’ve learned about Engerraund Serac thus far, it would appear that he is the real man behind the curtain – the one person authoring all of this.
+From what we’ve learned about Engerraund Serac, it would appear that he is the real man behind the curtain – the one person authoring all of this.